open-energy-transition/openmod-tracker/README.md

   ```

 - Create a release in the GitHub web console linked to the tag with the title `Release YYYY-MM-DD` and list the changes since the previous release.

+## License

+All generated data files in this repository (`inventory/output`, `user_analysis/output`) as well as the generated dashboard are under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+All other files are under [the MIT license](./LICENSE).